mkgold/manifold-docs/README.md

 ### Get the Source Code

-Manifold's source code is hosted on Github at [https://github.com/manifoldscholar/manifold](https://github.com/manifoldscholar/manifold).
+Manifold's source code is [hosted on Github](https://github.com/manifoldscholar/manifold).
 Early adopters of Manifold are encourage to download the source code, experiment, and submit fixes and features in the form of pull requests.